Your browser is out of date and no longer supported. Consider using a newer browser such as Chrome, Edge, or Firefox.

 Located in an economically challenged neighborhood and drawing membership from a wide geographic area, First Baptist provides a range of programs to meet the needs of neighbors.
 “We are a social service hub, and in many ways, ‘ground zero’ for community help,” Dr. Hicks said.

-Nichole Wilson, IU Health vice president of Community Health Operations, knows that ground zero well: She grew up in the area and has watched it evolve over the years, thanks to the support of churches like First Baptist and programs like CCN.
+Nichole Wilson, IU Health vice president of Community Health Operations, knows that ground zero well: She grew up in the area and has watched it evolve over the years, thanks to the support of churches like First Baptist.
+As IU Health continues to support the growing needs of the community, we must do so in partnership with churches and other community-based organizations that serve residents daily.
+CCN is a great example of this partnership.

 “The Congregational Care Network embodies community health,” said Wilson.
 “It reduces social isolation — something that greatly contributes to poor health and behavioral health.
 IU Health hopes to deepen our partnership with churches and neighborhoods to establish even more place-based solutions that will impact the health of the community.”